 "Based in Geneva, Switzerland, the WIPO Arbitration and Mediation Center was established in 1994 to offer arbitration and mediation services for the resolution of international commercial disputes between private parties.
 Developed by leading experts in cross-border dispute settlement, the procedures offered by the Center are widely recognized as particularly appropriate for technology, entertainment and other disputes involving intellectual property."

 - World Trade Organization Dispute Settlement Body and Appellate Body

-Body is set up by the Dispute Settlement Body and broadly represents the range
+The WTO Dispute Settlement Body is made up of all member governments, usually represented by ambassadors or equivalent.
+The permanent seven-member Appellate Body is set up by the Dispute Settlement Body and broadly represents the range of WTO membership.

-- The Court of Justice of the Common Market for Eastern
+- The Court of Justice of the Common Market for Eastern and Southern Africa (COMESA)

 - European Free Trade Agreement Court